Debiprasadsahoo874/Azure_AIML_Implementations/README.md

 > Common errors include:
 > Authentication Issues: Caused by invalid API keys.
 > Endpoint Errors: Occur if the endpoint URL is incorrect.

+# Background Removal and Image Analysis with Azure Computer Vision
+>  In this project, I explored Azure's Computer Vision service to analyze images and perform background removal or foreground extraction using Python.
+The project showcases how to leverage Azure’s Computer Vision API for practical applications, from feature detection to background removal.

+**Overview**
+> This Python script connects to Azure's Computer Vision API to:
+> Analyze an image to retrieve specific features such as captions, tags, and objects.
+> Perform background removal or create a foreground matte for image enhancement.
+> This project is part of an ongoing series aimed at exploring Azure AI/ML capabilities and integrating cloud-based computer vision.

+**Features**
+> Image Analysis: Retrieves captions, tags, objects, and people detection from an image.
+> Background Removal: Option to remove the background or isolate the foreground for visual clarity.

+**Requirements**
+> Python 3.x
+> Libraries: dotenv, Pillow (PIL), matplotlib, requests, azure.core.exceptions
+> Azure Computer Vision API: Requires an endpoint URL and API key from Azure.

+**Setup Instructions**
+> 1. Clone the repository:git clone https://github.com/Debiprasadsahoo874/Azure_AIML_Implementations.git
+cd Azure_AIML_Implementations
+> 2. Install Dependencies: pip install python-dotenv Pillow matplotlib requests azure-core
+> 3. Configure Environment Variables:
+> Create a .env file in the project directory and add your Azure API endpoint and key:
+> AI_SERVICE_ENDPOINT=your_azure_endpoint
+> AI_SERVICE_KEY=your_azure_key
+> 4. Add an Image: Place an image named street.jpg in an images folder, or provide the file path as a command-line argument when running the script.

+**Usage**
+> Run the script to analyze the image and optionally remove the background: python Background_removal_and_image_analysis.py
+> Alternatively, specify a different image file: python Background_removal_and_image_analysis.py images/your_image.jpg

+**Sample Output**
+> Analyzed Image Features: The script outputs captions, dense captions, tags, detected objects, and people.
+> Background Removal: Saves an image with the background removed or the foreground isolated.

+**Error Handling**
+> Common errors include:
+> Authentication Error: Check your API key.
+> HTTP Response Error: Verify image format and endpoint configurations.